-The Fire Marshal oversees the management of the Departments Fire Inspection program as well as the origin and cause investigations of fires in the City.
+The Fire Marshals oversee the management of the Department’s Fire Inspection program as well as the origin and cause investigations of fires in the City.

-The City of Kalamazoo has over 3000 businesses, multi-residential housing and other commercial properties which are inspected or have pre-incident surveys conducted on an annual basis.
-The majority are conducted by the 30 Officers which are assigned to our five different fire stations throughout the City.
-However the Fire Marshal Office has a role in the following processes within the City:
+The City of Kalamazoo has over 3000 businesses, multi-residential housing, and other commercial properties, which are inspected or have pre-incident surveys conducted on an annual basis.
+The majority are conducted by the 30 officers assigned to our five (5) different fire stations throughout the City.
+The Fire Marshal’s Office also has a role in the following processes within the City:

-- Liquor Control Commission license transactions: Persons, entities, corporations who request a liquor license or liquor license transactions have technical inspections conducted of the facility at the location where the license will be held.
+Liquor Control Commission license transactions: Persons, entities, and corporations who request a liquor license or liquor license transactions can have technical inspections conducted of the facility at the location where the license will be held.

-- Site Plan Reviews: The Fire Marshal reviews all plans of new businesses or a change in use of a business.
+Site Plan Reviews: The Fire Marshals review all plans of new businesses or a change in use of a business.
 This is to ensure that fire prevention and life safety measures are implemented to protect the public and employees.

-- Salvage and Recycling License Inspections: The Fire Marshal annually inspects all facilities which applies or holds a salvage or recycling license within the City of Kalamazoo.
+Salvage and Recycling License Inspections: The Fire Marshals annually inspect all facilities which apply or hold a salvage or recycling license within the City of Kalamazoo.

-- Technical Inspections: Conducted in Conjunction with the Building Official, Electrical Inspectors, Zoning Inspectors, Mechanical & Plumbing Inspectors and Building Inspectors from Community Planning & Development.
-These inspections are conducted at the property owners request, referral from basic fire inspections, and citizen complaint of building hazards.
-Conducted to determine suitability of a building for use & occupancy.
+Technical Inspections: These are conducted in conjunction with the Building Official, Electrical Inspectors, Zoning Inspectors, Mechanical and Plumbing Inspectors, and Building Inspectors from Community Planning & Development.
+These inspections are conducted at the property owner’s request, referral from basic fire inspections, and via citizen complaints of building hazards.
+Inspections are conducted to determine suitability of a building for use and occupancy.

-Origin and Cause determination of fires which occur in the City are conducted by the Fire Marshal when there are suspicious circumstances, high loss, injury/fatality and when the cause is not obvious to the Incident Commander.
+Origin and cause determination of fires that occur in the City are conducted by the Fire Marshals when there are suspicious circumstances, high loss, injury/fatality, and when the cause is not obvious to the Incident Commander.

 Knox Key Vault Program

-Public Safety Officers respond to emergencies twenty-four hours a day Medical emergencies, smoke / odor investigations, fires, sprinkler flow or fire alarm activations, etc. Officers many times are not able to immediately gain access to render care or mitigate the emergency.
-Many times the door has had to be forcibly entered.
+Public Safety Officers respond to emergencies (whether that is a medical emergency, a smoke/odor investigation, fire, sprinkler flow, or fire alarm activation) twenty-four hours a day.
+Officers many times are not able to immediately gain access to render care or mitigate the emergency, and on some occasions, the door has had to be forcibly entered.

 These examples are why the Kalamazoo Fire Prevention Code section 506 requires the installation of key vaults at commercial occupancies.
 The City of Kalamazoo has subscribed to the Knox Rapid Entry System.

 To purchase a Knox Key Vault, simply click the “online purchase” icon on the right side of the web page.
-Enter the zip code for the area of the city the vault will be installed.
+Enter the zip code for the area of the City that the vault will be installed.
 Select “Kalamazoo Dept P/S” for the City of Kalamazoo.

 The minimum size vault allowed in the City of Kalamazoo is the 3200 series vaults.
 This vault will hold up to 10 keys.
 A key for every secured area in the business should be placed in the vault, or a master key that will open all areas.

-Once you have received your vault it should be mounted in an accessible, non-concealed location on your business.
-It is recommended that the vault be mounted approximately five feet off of the ground near a primary door.
-The vault can also be mounted near an exterior door that serves the commercial fire alarm panel if you have one.
+Once you have received your vault, please mount it in an accessible, non-concealed location on your business.
+The vault shall be mounted approximately five feet off the ground near a primary door.
+The vault can also be mounted near an exterior door that serves the commercial fire alarm panel, if you have one.

-Facilities which are secured by gates either electronically controlled or lock & chain may require additional Knox electronic key switch or exterior pad lock to allow entry.
+Facilities which are secured by gates either electronically controlled or lock and chain may require an additional Knox electronic key switch or Knox exterior pad lock to allow entry.

 Section 308 of the Kalamazoo Fire Prevention Code prohibits gas or charcoal grills within ten feet of combustible construction or on balconies and decks of multiple residential housing.
-The storage and use of propane and charcoal starting fluid is prohibited.
+The storage and use of propane, charcoal, and charcoal starting fluid is prohibited.

 Outdoor Recreational Burning

 The City of Kalamazoo allows outdoor burning in a commercially produced outdoor fireplace.
-Some of the restrictions are as follows: the fire is restricted to 3′ wide and 3′ high.
-The fire must be 25′ from a structure or combustibles, always attended, have a water supply or a 4A rated extinguisher present.
+Some of the restrictions are as follows: the fire is restricted to 3 feet wide and 3 feet high.
+The fire must be 15 feet from a structure or combustibles, must always be attended, and must have a water supply at hand or a 4A rated extinguisher present.
 Most importantly, an ember protective screen MUST be in place to keep embers from floating into the atmosphere.

-Burning which creates offensive or objectionable smoke or odor emissions may subject a Public Safety Officer to have the fire extinguished.
+Burning which creates offensive or objectionable smoke or odor emissions may subject to a Public Safety Officer having to extinguish the fire.
 The burning of garbage or waste material is prohibited.

 Fires are prohibited on any ozone action day, high fire risk by the DNR or burning bans imposed by the State or City of Kalamazoo.

-Outdoor fires other than 3′ x 3′ or in a commercial or approved fire place are prohibited.
+Outdoor fires other than 3 feet x 3 feet or in a commercial or approved fire place are prohibited.

 Built for Life Home Fire Sprinkler Coalition

 Kalamazoo Public Safety is an advocate of residential sprinklers.
-Working smoke alarms are known for having saving many people’s live by providing early detection of fires within their homes.
-However, it is essential that you check your batteries on a bi-annual basis (say, at the daylight savings time change) to ensure your smoke alarm will work when needed as it is unfortunate that many people have succumbed to death in homes with smoke alarms which unfortunately they were not working because the battery was dead.
+Working smoke alarms are known for having saved many people’s lives by providing early detection of fires within their homes.
+However, it is essential that you check your batteries on a bi-annual basis (say, at the daylight savings time change) to ensure your smoke alarm will work when needed as it is unfortunate that many people have succumbed to death in homes despite having smoke alarms present but not operating due to a dead battery.

 A residential sprinkler system does not need batteries.
 The system is waiting for a fire 24/7.
-No batteries, no electricity, no human involvement….it’s ready and waiting to quickly put a fire out.
-In most cases only one sprinkler head will activate to put out a fire.
+No batteries, no electricity, no human involvement….it is ready and waiting to quickly put out a fire.
+In most cases, only one sprinkler head will activate in order to put out a fire.